-On a foundation of Christian faith, the Martha O'Bryan Center empowers children, youth, and adults in poverty to transform their lives through work, education, employment and fellowship.
+The Martha O'Bryan Center assists children, youth, and adults in poverty to transform their lives through work, education, employment and fellowship.
 Its history reflects a model of service with deep roots in the past and wide vision for the future to address poverty and individual need, while transforming a distressed community into a better place to live.